david672orford/tech-for-teaching/stock-material/index.md

 	60,000 public domain vector images.
 Includes some of the better material from Openclipart.
-	Search results from Shutterstock (a comercial supplier of stock art) are displayed along side the search results and this can be confusing at times.
+	Search results from Shutterstock (a comercial supplier of stock art) are displayed alongside the search results and this can be confusing at times.
 * [Pixabay Vectors](https://pixabay.com/vectors/)
 	Pixabay is best known for high-resolution stock photographs, but they also have tens of thousands of vector drawings.